 Sunday 24 January 2021

 The Heritage Centre is currently closed for the Winter.
-It is hoped that we will be able to open as normal on 1st April 2021.
+The latest government announcement concerning the roadmap of easing restrictions indicate that the earliest that indoor museums may be able to open is 17th May 2021.

 Monday 16 November 2020

 Because of Coronavirus and government social distancing measures the Heritage Centre was unable to open this year.